-Our reconstructions of the RF from transitions between trees and crops/grasses since preindustrial times indicate a large spread within the CMIP5 models which were considered in this analysis (Figure 12), with estimates of the global mean RF ranging between 0 and -0.17 W/m2.
-This dispersion is due to differences in two factors across the models: their local albedo responses to a transition between trees and crops/grasses, and the historical conversion rates between these two land cover classes that

-- the models simulate or prescribe (depending on whether they used a dynamic vegetation module or not).
+Our reconstructions of the RF from transitions between trees and crops/grasses since preindustrial times indicate a large spread within the CMIP5 models which were considered in this analysis (Figure 11), with estimates of the global mean RF ranging between 0 and -0.22 W/m.
+This dispersion is due to differences in two factors across the models: their local albedo responses to a transition between trees and crops/grasses, and the historical conversion rates between these two land cover classes that the models simulate or prescribe (depending on whether they used a dynamic vegetation module or not).
 In Eq.
-(8), the former factor is represented by γ_1 , and the latter by $lcc{tr \to cg}$.
-Observation-constrained estimates of the RF from the historical conversion rates in CMIP5 models were obtained by replacing the reconstructed values of γ_1 by those from D18 (Figure 13, see also Sections 2.3.2 and 2.4 for more information on the methodology).
-The differences between the unconstrained and constrained RF values therefore reflect the model biases in the local albedo response to a present-day conversion from trees to - 470 crops/grasses, which have been described in Section 4.2 for a subset of the models considered here for the months of July and January.
-Hence, the constrained global RF estimates from the models using the CLM as a land surface scheme (CCSM4, CESM1-CAM5, CESM1-FASTCHEM, NorESM1-M) and those from the MPI suite (MPI-ESM-LR, MPI-ESM-MR, MPI-ESM-P) are less negative than the unconstrained estimates by 0.01-0.02, respectively 0.04-0.07 W/m2, reflecting the fact that these models were found to overestimate the albedo increase via this land cover transition.
-On the other hand, the low albedo - 475 response exhibited by MIROC5 in snow-covered regions can be related to the more negative RF (by 0.01W/m2) obtained for this model after constraining it with the observational data from D18.
-Similarly, the mix of albedo decreases and increases following a present-day transition from trees to crops/grasses that have been identified for MIROC-ESM both in January and July can also explain that the global reconstructed RF equals zero for this model, whereas it reaches -0.23W/m2 after applying the same observational constraint.
-As for the GFDL-CM3 and GFDL-ESM2 models, the unconstrained global RF values - 480 become more negative by 0.05-0.06 W/m2 once constrained with the observations from D18, reflecting the locally low or negative albedo sensitivity to deforestation described in Section 4.2 but also suggesting other important biases at very high latitudes, where the reconstructed model estimates could not be derived.
-Our results also suggest that the albedo change following a transition from trees to crops/grasses simulated by HadGEM2-ES is sensibly higher than in the observations from D18, as the unconstrained global RF of -0.01 W/m2 is reduced to approximately zero after the observational constraint is - 485 applied.
-Lastly, the constrained and unconstrained estimates of the IPSL-CM5A-LR and IPSL-CM5A-MR models are very similar, suggesting that the albedo response to a conversion between trees and crops/grasses simulated by these models is close to the observed values.
+(10), the former factor is represented by $\delta_1$ , and the latter by $lcc{tr\to ca}$ .
+Observation-constrained estimates of the RF from the historical conversion rates in CMIP5 models were obtained by replacing the reconstructed values of $\delta_1$ by those from D18 (Figure 12, see also Sections 2.3.2 and 2.4 for more information on the methodology).
+The differences between the unconstrained and constrained RF values therefore reflect the model biases in the local albedo response to a present-day conversion from trees to crops/grasses, which have been described in Section 4.2 for a subset of the models considered here.
+Hence, the constrained global RF estimates from the models using the CLM as a land surface scheme (CCSM4, CESM1-CAM5, CESM1-FASTCHEM, NorESM1-M) and those from the MPI suite (MPI-ESM-LR, MPI-ESM-MR, MPI-ESM-P) are less negative than the unconstrained estimates by 0.02, respectively 0.06-0.07 W/m, reflecting the fact that these models overestimate the albedo increase by this land cover transition.
+On the other hand, the low albedo response exhibited by MIROC5 in snow-covered regions can be related to the more negative RF (by 0.02W/m) obtained for this model after constraining it with the observational data from D18.
+Similarly, the mix of albedo decreases and increases following a present-day transition from trees to crops/grasses that have been identified for MIROC-ESM can also be linked to the fact that the global reconstructed RF equals zero for this model, whereas it reaches -0.29W/m after applying the same observational constraint.
+Our results also suggest that the albedo change following a transition from trees to crops/grasses simulated by GFDL-CM3 and GFDL-ESM2 is sensibly lower than in the observations from D18, as the constrained estimates are more negative that the constrained ones by as much as 0.09-0.1 W/m for these two models.
+We identify the opposite behaviour for HadGEM2-ES, for which the unconstrained global RF of -0.01 W/m is reduced to approximately zero once the observational constraint is applied.
+Lastly, the constrained and unconstrained estimates of the IPSL-CM5A-LR and IPSL-CM5A-MR models are very similar, revealing an albedo response to a conversion between trees and crops/grasses that is close to the observed values.